Freaky2164/TowerDefense/Projektmanagement/UseCases/Place_Towers.md

 1. The player has enough money

 # 5. Postconditions
-The postconditions for this use case are:
+The postconditions for this use case are
-(If the user had enought money)
+(If the user had enought money):
 1. The players money is reduced
 2. A tower is placed on the map